-You’ve finally gotten everyone out of bed, got them dressed, given them something to eat and found everything they need to get on with their day.
+You’ve finally gotten everyone out of bed, got them dressed, given them something to eat, and found everything they need to get on with their day.
 You pile everyone into the car and hit the garage door opener button.
-You hear the motor start as usual, but the garage door doesn’t open.
+The motors start as usual, but the garage door doesn’t open.
 You try again, but the door still doesn’t open.
 Before you panic and think you’re trapped, think about how cold it is outside.
 Is it possible your garage door is frozen?
 It does happen, but it doesn’t mean you’re stuck inside until spring.
-Getting the door open without causing damage requires some well thought out actions.
+Getting the door open without causing damage requires some well-thought-out actions.
 This article will teach you how.

 How Does A Garage Door Freeze?

 The most typical reason a garage door won’t open in cold weather is that it is actually frozen to the ground.
 This may have occurred because the moisture from inside the garage has seeped towards the door or snow and ice outside the garage has melted and refrozen along with the rubber stripping on the bottom of your garage door.

 What Not To Do

 Whatever the case, don’t keep pressing the door opener button in hopes that the motor will be strong enough to pry the door off the ground.
 This can cause the motor to burn out and you’ll end up having to replace it.
 It can also cause the mechanism that attaches the motor to the door to break.

 You’ll also want to resist the temptation to yank the door open manually.
 Not only are automatic garage doors incredibly heavy, but the fact that there’s ice covering the ground can also make this a slippery and dangerous proposition.
 It can also cause the rubber trim to rip and tear which will need replacing if you want to keep any warmth in and the cold out.